JnyJny/cli-examples/README.md

 ## Develop

-The dependencies and packaging for this code is managed by the excellent tool [`poetry`][poetry] and I highly recommend learning how to use it. `Poetry` is much easier to use and manage than older techniques, such as `setup.py` and `setup.conf`.
+The dependencies and packaging for this code is managed by the excellent tool [`poetry`][poetry] and I highly recommend learning how to use it. `Poetry` is much easier to use and manage than older techniques, such as `setup.py` / `setup.conf`.
 There are other modern packaging tools like `flit`, however I really like using `poetry`.

 ```
 $ python3 -m pip install poetry